drghirlanda/alex/Docs/AlexManual.md

         - `frown-o-white.png`: a sad face

         These images are drawn in white over a transparent background;
-        equivalent white images are available as smile-o.png, etc. All images have been taken from
+        equivalent black images are available as `smile-o.png`, etc. All images have been taken from
         [Font Awesome](http://fortawesome.github.io/Font-Awesome), via
         [this project](https://github.com/encharm/Font-Awesome-SVG-PNG).
 They